awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 ## Working with the EXTRACT and REPLICAT utilities of Oracle GoldenGate<a name="Appendix.OracleGoldenGate.ExtractReplicat"></a>

 The Oracle GoldenGate utilities `EXTRACT` and `REPLICAT` work together to keep the source and target databases in sync via incremental transaction replication using trail files\.
-All changes that occur on the source database are automatically detected by `EXTRACT`, then formatted and transferred to trail files on the Oracle GoldenGate on\-premises or EC2\-instance hub\.
+All changes that occur on the source database are automatically detected by `EXTRACT`, then formatted and transferred to trail files on the Oracle GoldenGate on\-premises or Amazon EC2 instance hub\.
 After initial load is completed, the data is read from these files and replicated to the target database by the `REPLICAT` utility\.

 ### Running the Oracle GoldenGate EXTRACT utility<a name="Appendix.OracleGoldenGate.Extract"></a>

-The `EXTRACT` utility retrieves, converts, and outputs data from the source database to trail files\. `EXTRACT` queues transaction details to memory or to temporary disk storage\.
-When the transaction is committed to the source database, `EXTRACT` flushes all of the transaction details to a trail file\.
-The trail file routes these details to the Oracle GoldenGate on\-premises or the Amazon EC2 instance hub and then to the target database\.
+The `EXTRACT` utility retrieves, converts, and outputs data from the source database to trail files\.
+The basic process is as follows:

+1. `EXTRACT` queues transaction details to memory or to temporary disk storage\.

+1. The source database commits the transaction\.

+1. `EXTRACT` writes the transaction details to a trail file\.

+1. The trail file routes these details to the Oracle GoldenGate on\-premises or the Amazon EC2 instance hub and then to the target database\.

 The following steps start the `EXTRACT` utility, capture the data from `EXAMPLE.TABLE` in source database `OGGSOURCE`, and create the trail files\.